LIST: Here's what is open and closed in Virginia

 You may file a claim for Unemployment Insurance (UI) benefits with the Virginia Employment Commission (VEC).
 To receive benefits, you must meet certain minimum requirements, including having sufficient past earnings and an immigration status that allows you to work.
 If VEC approves your claim, you will receive a weekly benefit payment that is dependent on your past earnings.
 The maximum benefit amount is $378 for up to 26 weeks.
 For more information about Unemployment Insurance benefits and to file a claim, please visit http://www.vec.virginia.gov/node/11699.

-My employer has cut my hours back due to the coronavirus.
+My employer has cut my hours back due to coronavirus.
 What can I do?

 If your weekly earnings fall below what would be your weekly unemployment insurance benefit, you may file a claim for partial Unemployment Insurance (UI) benefits with the Virginia Employment Commission (VEC).
 For more information about Unemployment Insurance benefits and to file a claim, please visit http://www.vec.virginia.gov/node/11699.